 Pink is a softer, less intense version of red that is usually used to encourage a sense of compassion and love.

-Whilst it is at the physical end of the colour, spectrum it tends to soothe rather than stimulate, making it a useful colour to pair with feelings of caring, understanding, and nurturing.
+Despite being towards the physical end of the colour spectrum it tends to soothe rather than stimulate, making it a useful colour to pair with feelings of caring, understanding, and nurturing.
 It is often associated with femininity in western culture.
 Pink can be used as a cypher for hope, empathy and sensitivity, but can be draining, and even suggest immaturity.

 Due to its tempered nature, pink can offer a strong alternative to red in some situations, turning bold and aggressive qualities towards softer physicality.

 A complex colour, cool and dark, brown is not particularly visually stimulating.
 It can however be a strong signaller of structure, security, and protection, and is often used to suggest dependability, friendship, family and solid material goods.